-We offer financing options for women’s wellness treatments.
+We offer lots of excellent financing options for women’s wellness treatments.
 Please inquire with our staff about this at the time of your consultation.

 Surgical labiaplasty involves contouring and reshaping of labial tissue.
 The labia minora may be excessive, asymmetric, or affected by scar tissue from childbirth; the tissue around the clitoris, called the clitoral hood, may be overly long or stretched also.
 These factors, as well as any other anatomic findings, are carefully considered during the surgical planning of a labiaplasty treatment.
 Given the sensitivity of the surgical area, the treatment requires high technical expertise, extensive training and experience of the surgeon, and great compliance with treatment instructions of the patient.
 Ensuring patients are fully prepared to undergo labiaplasty starts by building a close, trusting relationship with each patient.